aceres/cas-fee-project2-af/README.md

 ### Register

 * A user has been successful registered
+* When the register has been failed
+* Login user already exists!

 ### Login

+* Login password is not correct
-* Login has been failed
+* Login user is not exists
+* When the network request problem occurs
 * User has been logged in
 * User has logged out